mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 </p>
 </details>

-Here is an example of a Kubernetes-specific Custom Resource, used to configure [`kube-green`](https://kube-green.dev/):
+Here is an example of a Kubernetes-specific Infrastructure Resource, used to configure [`kube-green`](https://kube-green.dev/):

 <details>
 <summary>SleepInfo</summary>